Beer glassware

 Beer glassware comprise vessels, today usually made of glass, designed or commonly used for serving and drinking beer.
-Styles of beer glasses vary in accord with national or regional traditions; legal or customary requirements regarding serving measures and fill lines; such practicalities as breakage avoidance in washing, stacking or storage; commercial promotion by breweries; artistic or cultural expression in folk art or as novelty items or usage in drinking games; or to complement, to enhance, or to otherwise affect a particular type of beer's temperature, appearance and aroma, as in the case of its head.
+Styles of beer glasses vary in accordance with national or regional traditions; legal or customary requirements regarding serving measures and fill lines; and practicalities such as avoiding breakage during washing, stacking or storage.
+They also vary due to commercial promotion by breweries; artistic or cultural expression in folk art, novelty items or drinking games; or to complement, enhance, or otherwise affect a particular type of beer's temperature, appearance and aroma, as in the case of its head.

 Drinking vessels intended for beer are made from a variety of materials other than glass, including pottery, pewter, and wood.

-In many countries, beer glasses are served placed on a paperboard beer mat, usually printed with brand advertising, in commercial settings.
+In commercial settings across many countries, beer glasses are served placed on a paperboard beer mat that is usually printed with brand advertising.